tompfeifer/tompfeifer/README.md

 - 👋 Hi, I’m @tompfeifer
 - 👀 I’m interested mostly in C# and Python.
 - 🌱 I’m currently learning still C# and Python...
+Oh, and currently trying Proxmox
-- 💞️ I’m looking to collaborate on anything.
+- 💞️ I’m looking to collaborate nothing yet.
 - 📫 How to reach me: -

 <!---